mikenakis/Bathyscaphe/README.md

 ## Description

-Bathyscaphe is a java library that can inspect objects at runtime and assert that they are immutable.
+Bathyscaphe is a java library that you can use to inspect objects and assert that they are immutable.

-For an explanation of what problem it solves, why it is even a problem, why it works where alternatives fail, etc. see the post on my blog which introduces Bathyscaphe and explains what it is: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)
+For an article explaining what problem it solves, why it is even a problem, why it works where alternatives fail, etc. see the post on my blog which introduces Bathyscaphe: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

 Bathyscaphe consists of 4 modules:

 1. **bathyscaphe-claims** contains annotations that you can add to your classes to aid immutability assessment.
 For example, if you have a lazily initialized field, and you want to promise that it will behave as if it was `final` even though you cannot declare it as `final`, you can annotate that field as `@Invariable.` Thus, if your class meets all other requirements for immutability, it will be assessed as immutable despite containing a non-final field.
 Most client code is expected to make use of only this module of bathyscaphe.
 The jar file is microscopic, since it contains no code, only a few definitions.
 1. **bathyscaphe** is the core immutability assessment library.
-A software system is likely to invoke this library only from a few places, where immutability needs to be ascertained.
-For example, a custom `HashMap` class might contain a call to bathyscaphe, to ascertain that keys added to it are immutable.
+A software system is likely to invoke this library only in a few places where immutability needs to be ascertained.
+For example, a custom `HashMap` class might contain a call to bathyscaphe, to assert that keys added to it are immutable.
 The jar file is very small, of the order of 100 kilobytes.
 1. **bathyscaphe-print** provides a single method that generates a detailed human-readable diagnostic text explaining precisely why a particular assessment was issued.
 It is useful when an object which was intended to be immutable turns out to be mutable, and we would like to know exactly why this happened.
 1. **bathyscaphe-test** is, of course, the tests, which are extensive and achieve close to 100% coverage.